-807 - Pay and Allowance System for Civilian Employees, as Provided Primarily in Chapters 51 through 59 of Title 5, U.S. Code
+807 - Pay and Allowance System for Civilian Employees, as Provided Primarily in 5 U.S.C.
+Chapters 51-59

-Note: The auditor should complete this compliance summary or prepare equivalent documentation only if provisions of the Pay and Allowance System for Civilian Employees, as provided primarily in Chapters 51 through 59 of Title 5, U.S. Code, are significant, as indicated on Form 802, General Compliance Checklist, at FAM 802.07 at page 802-8.
+Note: The auditor should complete this compliance summary or prepare equivalent documentation only if provisions of the Pay and Allowance System for Civilian Employees, as provided primarily in 5 U.S.C. chapters 51-59, are significant, as indicated on Form 802, General Compliance Checklist, at page 802-8.
 Implementing regulations issued by the Office of Personnel Management are included in Title 5, U.S. Code of Federal Regulations.

-Name of entity: Audit period: Compliance Summary Prepared by: Reviewed by: Provision Description Objective Control Activities IS (Y/N) Effective controls?
+Name of entity: - Compliance Summary Prepared by: Audit period: Compliance Cammary Provision Description Objective Control Activities IS (Y/N) Effective controls?
 Instances of noncompliance?
 807.01.
-PAY RATE OR SCHEDULE FOR EMPLOYEES IN SPECIFIC POSITIONS.
+Pay Rate or Schedule for Employees in Specific Positions.
 Provision Type: Transaction-based.
 Pay for employees in a specific position should be based on those employees' appropriate pay schedule or pay rate.
-50 These include employees in positions subject to the General Schedule (5 U.S.C.
-5332); prevailing rate employees (5 U.S.C.
-5343); employees in certain senior-level positions, such as specially qualified scientific and professional personnel (5 U.S.C.
-5376); employees appointed to the Senior Executive Service (5 U.S.C.
-5383); and employees paid the minimum wage (29 U.S.C.
-206).
+50 These include employees in positions subject to the General Schedule (5 U.S.C. § 5332); prevailing rate employees (5 U.S.C. § 5343); employees in certain senior-level positions, such as specially qualified scientific and professional personnel (5 U.S.C. § 5376); employees appointed to the Senior Executive Service (5 U.S.C. § 5383); and employees paid the minimum wage (29 U.S.C. § 206).
 Employees are paid at appropriate rates.
 [Document the control activities that the entity used to achieve the objective.]
 [Does control depend on information system processing?]
 [Indicate yes or no; include reference to supporting documentation.]
 [Indicate yes or no; include reference to supporting documentation.]
 See Compliance Audit Procedures, FAM 807 step 4 (b).

-50For employees receiving an annual rate of basic pay, calculate the corresponding hourly, daily, weekly, or biweekly rate, by applying the methodology set out in 5 U.S.C.
-5504(b).
-To derive an hourly rate, divide the annual rate by 2,087; to derive a daily rate, multiply the hourly rate by the number of daily hours of service required; to derive a weekly rate, multiply the hourly rate by 40; and to derive a biweekly rate, multiply the hourly rate by 80.
-5 U.S.C.
-5504(b).
+50For employees receiving an annual rate of basic pay, calculate the corresponding hourly, daily, weekly, or biweekly rate, by applying the methodology set out in 5 U.S.C. § 5504(b).
+To derive an hourly rate, divide the annual rate by 2,087; to derive a daily rate, multiply the hourly rate by the number of daily hours of service required; to derive a weekly rate, multiply the hourly rate by 80.
+5 U.S.C. § 5504(b).

-807 - Pay and Allowance System for Civilian Employees, as Provided Primarily in Chapters 51 through 59 of Title 5, U.S. Code
+807 - Pay and Allowance System for Civilian Employees, as Provided Primarily in 5 U.S.C.
+Chapters 51-59

-Note: The auditor generally should perform these procedures or prepare equivalent documentation only if provisions of the Pay and Allowance System for Civilian Employees, as provided primarily in Chapters 51 through 59 of Title 5, U.S. Code, are significant, as indicated on Form 802, General Compliance Checklist, at FAM 802.07 at page 802-8.
+Note: The auditor generally should perform these procedures or prepare equivalent documentation only if provisions of the Pay and Allowance System for Civilian Employees, as provided primarily in 5 U.S.C. chapters 51-59, are significant, as indicated on Form 802, General Compliance Checklist, at page 802-8.
 These procedures test compliance with the provisions listed on the Compliance Summary.
 Implementing regulations issued by the Office of Personnel Management are included in Title 5, U.S. Code of Federal Regulations.

-Name of entity:

-Audit period:

-Reviewed by:

-Audit procedures Done by/date Doc. ref.

-Note: These tests are closely related to procedures performed for substantive expense details, and multipurpose testing in this situation is strongly encourage. ayroll

-1) Based on the preliminary assessment of compliance control effectiveness (as documented on Form 807, Compliance Summary), select an appropriate sample of disbursements from the payroll records throughout the audit period.
-(The sample size will vary based on the expected effectiveness of compliance controls, as discussed in FAM 460.02).
-Document the sampling approach using FAM 495 E, Sampling.
-51
+Initials/ Doc. ref.
+Note: These tests are closely related to procedures performed for substantive tests of paydetails, and multipurpose testing in this situation is strongly encouraged.
+1) Based on the preliminary assessment of compliance control effectiveness (as documented on Form 807, Compliance Summary), select a statistical sample of payroll records (e.g., each employee's pay per pay period) throughout the audit period.
+The sample size will vary based on the expected effectiveness of compliance controls, as discussed in FAM 460.02.
+Document the sampling approach (see example documentation in FAM 495 D).
+Sample size Sample selection method 2) For each item selected in 1, note the following information: employee name; pay period (number and dates); amount of gross pay for the period; pay rate; total hours worked; and

-Sample size

-Sample selection method